williamssw/Blaze/README.md

 ## Final Thoughts – Why Blaze.ai is Worth It

+If you're serious about:

+* Scaling your marketing

+* Automating outreach

+* Reducing manual content creation

+* Increasing conversion rates

+* Saving time on content ops

+…then Blaze.ai is absolutely worth it.

+And with the current Blaze.ai discounts, it’s easier than ever to get started for less.

 Need an AI content sidekick that works hard without breaking the bank?

 Blaze.ai makes that happen with plans for every kind of user—from individual creators to full-on marketing teams.